spatie/typescript-transformer/docs/introduction.md

 weight: 1
 ---

 This package allows you to convert PHP types to TypeScript.

-Let's say you have an enum:
+This enum ...

 ```php
 class Languages extends Enum